 It’s Frugal Friday!
 The time when we take a few moments to focus on tips and hints for frugal living.

-If you didn’t get a head start back in the spring, it’s not too late.
-Start an envelope or separate savings account, and try to stash some extra cash each week.
-See if there are a few budget areas where you might be willing to sacrifice a little now (and throughout the next few months) so that it won’t be such a hit come December.
+- If you haven’t already started budgeting for Christmas, think about how much you usually spend, including extended family, teacher gifts, bonuses for service providers, etc. Divide that out over the next 42 weeks.
+Start an envelope or separate savings account, and try to stash some extra cash each week (or each pay period).
+See if there are a few budget areas where you might be willing to sacrifice a few dollars each month so that it won’t be such a hit come December.

-Other ways to help fund Christmas include taking advantage of rebates and other special reward offers like Swagbucks, SavingStar, Ibotta, Ebates, and more.
+- Help fund Christmas by taking advantage of rebates and other special reward offers like Swagbucks, SavingStar, Ibotta, Checkout 51, Snap, Shopmium, and more.
 When you cash in a rebate, try to add that money to your Christmas stash.
 The same goes for bonus gift card offers that we sometimes get from Target or other retailers.
 If we can tuck these bonuses away when we get them, they’re an easy way to pad that Christmas account.

-A final way to help make Christmas more frugal is to keep an eye out for bargains throughout the year.
+- Keep an eye out for bargains throughout the year.
 If you can create your Christmas gift list now, you can take advantage of deals as they pop up.
 We try to post a few rock-bottom Amazon deals each day, along with tipping you off to coupons and deals on toys and gifts when they are available.
 If you spread out your shopping, you can get these deals when they’re available, and also spread out the burden of the cost.
-(Just remember who the gifts are for and where you stash them!)
+(Just remember who the gifts are for and where you hide them!)
+You can also do some pre-season Pinterest hunting to look for some cute homemade gift ideas.
+This will give you a chance to work on them before the holiday crunch hits, and keep an eye out for deals on supplies.

-We’ll be firing up our weekly Countdown to Christmas series again in the next few weeks, full of tons of ideas to help make your Christmas season frugal, low-stress, and fun.
+We’ll also bring you our weekly Countdown to Christmas series, which will be kicking off soon–it’s full of tons of ideas to help make your Christmas season frugal, low-stress, and fun.
 Be sure to keep an eye out!

 Have you done anything creative to help take the stress out of Christmas?
 We’d love to hear your ideas.
 Please share in the comments or on Facebook!